This type of pain is not only for adults. Approximately 1 in 5 school-age children and adolescents are likely to have them.

 School and Communication

-Explain to each teacher, each semester, that at the time a child feels the signs of a headache, he should be allowed to leave the class, go to the infirmary to look for medication and rest until the symptoms subside.
+Explain to each teacher each semester that when a child feels the signs of a headache, he should be allowed to leave the class, go to the infirmary to look for medication, and rest until the symptoms subside.

-There will be times when a headache will cause a child to arrive late to school, leave school early or miss a day of school, but you should not miss more than five days per semester.
-If a child loses more than five days, an additional evaluation may be necessary.
+Sometimes, a headache will cause a child to arrive late to school, leave school early or miss a day of school, but you should not miss more than five days per semester.
+An additional evaluation may be necessary if a child loses more than five days.

-If a child loses more than 20 days a year, parents should look for signs of stress.
-Discouraging “school refusal” and homeschooling should not be considered a solution to headaches.
+Parents should look for signs of stress if a child loses more than 20 days a year.
+Discouraging “school refusal” and homeschooling should not be a solution to headaches.

 Parents and Doctors

 Some children diagnosed will find immediate relief with the prescribed treatment.
-With other children, doctors may have to try some approaches before they succeed.
-If symptoms persist, then it’s time to ask your family doctor to refer you to a pediatric neurologist or specialist.
+Doctors may have to try some approaches with other children before they succeed.
+If symptoms persist, it’s time to ask your family doctor to refer you to a pediatric neurologist or specialist.